Introductions

 ABOUT DR. NATASHA HASKEY, RD

-With over twenty years of professional experience as a dietitian, Natasha is deeply committed to unravelling the intricate relationship between diet and the gut microbiome.
+With over twenty-five years of professional experience as a dietitian, Natasha is deeply committed to unravelling the intricate relationship between diet and the gut microbiome.

-Natasha Haskey (RD) is a PhD trained, Registered Dietitian with 20 years of experience in nutrition.
-In June 2023, she completed her PhD at the University of British Columbia—Okanagan, at the Centre for Microbiome and Inflammatory Research.
+Natasha Haskey (RD) is a PhD-trained, Registered Dietitian with 25 years of experience in nutrition.
+She earned her PhD from the University of British Columbia—Okanagan.

-She is a member of the College of Dietitians of British Columbia and the Dietitians of Canada
+She is a member of the College of Health and Care Professionals of British Columbia and the Dietitians of Canada

-Beyond her academic and professional achievements, Natasha remains steadfast in her commitment to her profession and community.
-Natasha’s passion for food and culinary exploration knows no bounds, as she takes delight in experimenting with new recipes and sharing her culinary creations with loved ones.
+Beyond her academic and professional accomplishments, Natasha is deeply committed to her field and community.
+Her passion for food and culinary exploration is boundless—she finds joy in experimenting with new recipes and sharing her creations with family and friends.

 My Services